Keratoconus care at Mayo Clinic

 Keratoconus generally starts to affect people between the ages of 10 and 25, and the condition can progress more rapidly in younger children.
-Mayo Clinic doctors specially trained in the management of cornea diseases care for children with keratoconus, including treatment with corneal collagen cross-linking.
+Mayo Clinic doctors specially trained in the management of cornea diseases care for children with keratoconus, including treatment with corneal cross-linking.

 Expertise and rankings

 Mayo Clinic ophthalmologists have extensive experience and training in the treatment of cornea diseases, such as keratoconus, and other eye conditions.
 Each year they see more than 500 people with keratoconus.

 Mayo Clinic eye researchers continue to study new diagnostic tests and treatments for eye conditions, including keratoconus.
 Eye specialists in the Department of Ophthalmology are involved in national multicenter studies, clinical studies conducted at Mayo Clinic and basic science research.
 Read more about research in ophthalmology.